 2. Vent Moisture

 The harder you ride, the more you’ll sweat, and if sweat accumulates in your clothing at sub-zero temperatures you will literally freeze in your saddle.
-Good quality breathable and wicking clothing can only do so much, so ensure that your windproof outer layer has plentiful venting options, including a full-length front zip, armpit zips and adjustable cuffs.
+Good quality breathable and wicking clothing can only do so much, so ensure that your windproof outer layer has plentiful venting options, such as a full-length front zip, armpit zips and adjustable cuffs.

 3. Drop Your Pace

-You can reduce sweat build up in another way: by slowing down.
+You can reduce sweat build-up in another way: by slowing down.
 If you’re used to a nippy fair-weather pace, it’s often tough to change your habits, but the last thing you want is moisture freezing in the fibres of your clothing.
 Use the winter as an excuse to take longer, slower rides and work on endurance.